Have you heard about this new app called BoopSnoop?

 It was all so simple that it was barely there.
 Tapstack more closely approximated a clear pane of glass than any app I’ve ever used.

 For years, Tapstack was the main channel for my family’s communication.
 The app didn’t lend itself to practical information-sharing or logistical coordination.
 Its specialty was ambient presence.
 I met one of Tapstack’s designers once, and they told me it seemed to be most popular with far-flung families: a diaspora app.
 Because there was no threading and no history, messages there didn’t carry the burden of an expected reply.
-Really, they were always just a carrier wave for another sentiment, and that sentiment was always the same: I’m thinking of you.
+Really, they were just a carrier wave for another sentiment, and that sentiment was always the same: I’m thinking of you.

 A selfie with coffee, a picture of an ice-covered pond, a video of my nephews being goofballs: I’m thinking of you, I’m thinking of you, I’m thinking of you.